The Great Reset & the Fourth Industrial Revolution

 The following is an answer reproduced from Quora, to the question: Which countries will be major world powers in 2050?

-In many ways I am maybe more curious to know how the geopolitical order will look not just in 2050 but in 2100, or even 2250…
+In many ways, it is more of a curiosity to know how the geopolitical order will look not just in 2050 but in 2100, or even 2250…

-In thinking about this question it seemed delving into the past was required to discern the future more knowledgeably.
-A study of the past powers, small and great, highlighted a couple of important points.
+In thinking about this question seriously, it seemed delving into the past was required to discern the future more knowledgeably.
+A study of the powers of the past, both small and great, highlighted a couple of salient points.

-Firstly, though some countries as either regional or great powers wax and wane, there are those nations which have remained relatively constant as world powers, over the past five hundred years.
+Firstly, while some countries – as either regional or great powers – wax and wane, there are those nations which have remained relatively constant as world powers over the past five hundred years.

 Secondly, even though a nation may have a large population, economic clout or a formidable military, they are not necessarily a threat to world peace.
-They have the form and substance of a power but it does not translate towards affecting the world’s stability.
+They may have the form or substance of a power but it does not necessarily translate towards affecting the world’s stability or order.

-A people or national identity that has a proclivity towards a policy of imperialism and militarism and is prepared to use their weaponry to achieve their aims on the other hand, is a major power in my view.
+A people or national identity which has a proclivity towards policies of imperialism, militarism and is prepared to use their weaponry to achieve their aims on the other hand, is surely to be considered a (major) power.

-It is primarily from this perspective that I would like to focus, with regard to potential major world powers in 2050 and beyond.
+It is primarily from this perspective that this article will focus with regard to potential major world powers in 2050 and beyond.

 We now live in an interconnected world which is far more precarious; one that seems to be close to a tipping point at any given moment financially and economically.
 It is impossible to calculate how quickly circumstances could change globally, let alone for individual nations.

 A further factor, is how quickly nations can adapt to a fast paced changing world in the 21st Century and how much investment they spend on the cutting edge technologies that will have an immeasurable influence on the pecking order of the major world powers in the future.
-Three of these immensely important sectors include AI development, DNA research and Space exploration.
-The winners of these contests, will likely surge ahead of their rivals.
+Three of these immensely important sectors include AI development, DNA and genetic research and Space exploration.
+The winners of these contests, will likely surge ahead of their rivals – refer article: The Great Reset & the Fourth Industrial Revolution.

-Before concentrating on the major powerful players in the world, past and present, let’s look initially at the minor powers of the past and today.
+Before concentrating on the prime powerful players in the world, past and present, let’s look initially at the minor (or lesser) powers of the past and today.

-Both Portugal and the Netherlands are examples of minor powers who followed a different trajectory.
-Whereas the Netherlands still retains wealth and investment derived from its trading empire; Portugal does not reflect the wealth it once had, stemming from its colonial empire.
+Both Portugal (1400s) and the Netherlands (1600s) are examples of minor powers who followed a different trajectory.
+Whereas the Netherlands still retains wealth and investment derived from its trading empire; Portugal does not reflect the wealth it once had stemming from its colonial empire.
 One would not consider them powers today.
-Similarly with the nation of Austria, which through its network of royalty and monarchy descended from the Hapsburg family throughput Europe and particularly in Spain and the Low Countries, created an extensive empire wielding considerable influence.
+Similarly with the nation of Austria, which through its network of monarchy descended from the Hapsburg royal family throughput Europe and particularly in Spain and the Low Countries, created an extensive empire wielding considerable influence.
 Even with the dissipation of most of the European Monarchies, Austria has retained a measure of wealth much like the Netherlands, yet with a parallel loss of status in power.

-A nation which doesn’t fit into a power stereotype is Italy.
-It is a relatively young nation, created in 1861, though it did pursue a colonial expansion principally in Africa and has also shown an imperialist motivation under Mussolini.
-Though, Italy’s national character does not appear to be predominantly thus focused and as a regional power, sits somewhere between Spain and France.
+A nation which does not fit into a power stereotype is Italy.
+It is a relatively young nation, created in 1861, though it did pursue a colonial expansion principally in Africa and briefly exhibited an imperialist motivation while under Mussolini’s rule.
+Yet, Italy’s national character does not appear to be predominantly thus focused and as a regional power, sits somewhere between Spain and France.

-Today, there are a handful of nations that are regional powers which weren’t in the past.
+Today, there are a handful of nations which are regional powers that weren’t in the past.
 It would seem that each will grow in strength and stature; though it remains to be seen, which will become major powers.

-Those nations include Brazil, Mexico, the Koreas, Indonesia, Iran and in part Turkey.
-The interesting exception in the list is Turkey, who has already been a major power in the past, in the guise of the Ottoman Empire.
+Those nations include Brazil, Mexico, Indonesia, Iran, Pakistan, in part Turkey and perhaps the Koreas.
+The interesting exception in the list is Turkey, which was a major power in the past, in the guise of the Ottoman Empire.

-There is a coded book which mentions these six nations – in fact all the peoples of the world either directly or indirectly – in both a historical and in a modern context.
+There is a coded book which mentions these seven peoples (eight nations) – in fact all the peoples of the world either directly or indirectly – in both an historical and a modern context.
 Like the saying: ‘the truth is stranger than fiction’, their futures can be determined.
 Credence in this coded book is ridiculed by many, for they do not understand it.
-Besides, any acknowledgement that its words are true would then lead to admitting one who is superior, had authored it.
-So from here on, it is not just my canny insight alone, but an accurate interpretation of its message, unforeseen prior to now.
+Besides, any acknowledgement that its words are true would then lead to admitting one who is superior, had authored and inspired it.
+So from here on, it is not just canny insight alone, but an accurate interpretation of its message, unforeseen prior to now – refer The Noachian Legacy.

-Indonesia, Iran and Turkey all have something in common and that is their Muslim faith.
-At a certain point, the primary Islamic nations will amalgamate into a unified body with a single voice and purpose.
-Nations such as Pakistan and Egypt also have prominent roles, with the aforementioned three nations.
-How many other Arab nations or Islamic nations, such as Bangladesh are part of this confederacy is not clear, though it will be a formidable military bloc and a series of wars will occur involving their alliance.
-Again, it is not clear who the leader will be, though the three nations of Turkey, Iran and Pakistan are clearly the dominant nucleus of nations.
-Turkey seems to be the main contender, when considering its imperialistic role in the past and its possessing the strongest and fastest growing economy amongst the Muslim nations, aside from Indonesia.
+Indonesia, Iran, Pakistan and Turkey all have something in common and that is their Muslim faith.
+At a certain point, the dominant Islamic nations will amalgamate into a unified body with a single voice and purpose.
+Egypt also may have a prominent role, with the aforementioned four nations.
+How many other Arab peoples and Islamic nations, such as Bangladesh are part of this confederacy is not clear, though it will be a formidable military bloc and a series of wars will rage involving their alliance – refer article: Four Kings & One Queen.
+Again, it is not clear who the leader will be, though politically, the three countries comprising Turkey, Iran and Pakistan are clearly the dominant nucleus of nations.
+Turkey superficially seems to be the main contender, when considering its imperialistic role in the past and in possessing the strongest and fastest growing economy amongst the Muslim nations, aside from Indonesia.

-The indication is that like any artificial joining, for instance Yugoslavia and Czechoslovakia or separation, for example East and West Germany and North and South Vietnam, eventually, no matter how unlikely, it will be undone.
-A reunified and far stronger Korea would be a fascinating scenario added to the already complex relationship amongst the northeastern Asian nations.
-Worryingly, it also appears that a future united Korea could favour a Chinese like political model and policy focus, as opposed to a Japanese one.
-This would also indicate that any future support for reunification, is lead by China or Russia and not the United States.
+The indication is that like any artificial joining, for instance the coterminous Yugoslavia and Czechoslovakia, or separation, such as East Germany and West Germany and North Vietnam and South Vietnam; eventually, no matter how unlikely, it will be undone.
+A reunified and far stronger Korea would be a fascinating scenario, added to the complex relationship currently amongst the northeastern Asian nations.
+Worryingly, it appears that a united Korea in the future could favour a Chinese inspired political model and focus on policy, as opposed to a Japanese one.
+This would indicate that any future support for reunification, is lead by China and or Russia and not from the United States.

-Just before we turn to the major powers of the past and today, there is one nation, that is always forgotten.
-In fact, I only saw it in one person’s comments, though there may be more mentions as I have not been able to read everyones answers yet.
-Ironically, this nation’s name in its original language means: forgotten.
-Yet this nation is in the top nations of the world for largest economies by GDP.
-It is a unique country and the only one in the world which has the following combination of factors, for not only does it have vast resources on a huge landmass; it most importantly, has the infrastructure and space to host a vast number of new immigrants, thereby exponentially increasing its population.
-As a result, this nations economic, political and military influence would expand, as the most important ally of the United States.
+Just before we turn to the major powers of the past and today, there is one nation, which is always forgotten.
+In fact, it was only in one person’s comments, though there may be more mentions as not every answer has been read.
+Ironically, this nation’s original name in the Hebrew language means: forgotten.
+Yet this nation is in the top ten nations of the world for largest economy by GDP.
+It is a unique country and the only one in the world which has the following combination of factors: for not only does it have vast resources on a huge landmass; it most importantly, has the infrastructure and space to host a vast number of new immigrants, thereby exponentially increasing its population.
+As a result, this nation’s economic, political and military influence would expand, as the most important ally of the United States.

-That nation is, Canada.
-Whether it will become a major power or just considerably stronger remains to be seen, though its closet parallel would be Brazil in this regard.
+Whether it will become a major power or a considerably stronger regional power remains to be seen, though its closet parallel would be Brazil in this regard.

-This now leaves the historical major powers over the past five hundred years, depending on how one ranks them: Japan, Germany, India, Russia, the United States and China.
-A helpful article by Wendell Cox, highlights the points raised earlier that a large population and GDP does not mean that particular nation wields global political, financial or military dominance.
+This leaves the historical major powers over the past five hundred years, depending on how one ranks them: China, Germany, India, Japan, Russia and the United States of America.
+A helpful article by Wendell Cox, highlights the points raised earlier regarding a large population or GDP and how it does not mean that particular nation wields global political, financial or military dominance.
 They can be a passive major power, or even dormant.
-What drives a nation to be an active major power is drawn from multiple variables and what makes this discussion interesting from a historical as well as a futuristic perspective.
+What drives a nation to be an active major power is drawn from multiple variables – which makes this discussion interesting from an historical as well as a futuristic perspective.
 Also, a nation may become an active major power but only in a regional sense and not necessarily as a global presence.

 500 Years of GDP: A tale of Two Countries, New Geography, Wendell Cox, 2015: